 Flutist Bruno Meier has long been dedicated to the discovery and exposure of repertoire similar to these Hoffmeister concertos.
 In his work as a musicologist, he has uncovered and premiered flute concertos by Mysliveček, Vanhal, Krommer, Rosetti, Reicha, Witt, and Lachner.

-A composer who is in the same league as Haydn in terms of productivity, Hoffmeister's music is woefully underrepresented on CD.
+A composer who is in the same league as Haydn in terms of productivity, Hoffmeister’s music is woefully underrepresented on CD.
 His most frequently performed and recorded works include his Concerto for Viola in D and the Concerto for Clarinet in B flat.
-Aside from an assortment of other concertos, a few sinfonia concertante, and a Chandos CD containing three of his symphonies (CHA 10351), most everything else by Hoffmeister that is available on disc is chamber music.
-That's a shame; on evidence of these recordings, he wrote exceptionally fine orchestral music.
+Aside from an assortment of other concertos, a few sinfonia concertantes, and a Chandos CD containing three of his symphonies (CHA 10351), most everything else by Hoffmeister that is available on disc is chamber music.
+That’s a shame; on the evidence of these recordings, he wrote excellent orchestral music.
 Credited with some sixty-six symphonies and twenty-five concertos for flute alone, he also wrote a lot of it.

 As prolific a composer as Haydn, Franz Anton Hoffmeister was a formative figure in his day, also acting as a significant music publisher for Mozart and Beethoven.
 Meeting the tastes of the time with a perfect blend of grace and artistry, both of these flute concertos are filled with radiant elegance and catchy melodies, allied to symphonic dimensions and passages of remarkable virtuosity for the soloist.

 Born in Rothenburg am Neckar, Franz Anton Hoffmeister went to Vienna to study law, leaving in 1778 to serve as Kapellmeister to a nobleman in Hungary.
 By 1784 he was back in Vienna, where he set up a music publishing business, establishing a close association with Mozart.